Skype4Py/Skype4Py/README.rst

 Trademark notification
 ========================

-“Skype™, associated trademarks and logos and the “S” logo are trademarks of Skype. ``Skype4Py`` Python project is not affiliate of Skype or Microsoft corporation.
+Skype™, associated trademarks and logos and the “S” logo are trademarks of Skype. ``Skype4Py`` Python project is not affiliate of Skype or Microsoft corporation.